shadowitcalculator.com

 Purpose

 Defines which tools require approval and at what threshold.
-Without a data classification trigger, the policy is unenforceable because it is unclear what counts as a violation.
-Most organizations use a three-tier model.
+Without a data classification trigger the policy is unenforceable because it is unclear what counts as a violation.

 Template language